-If you were to tune into a car’s dash cam pointed the other way, you’d be disgustingly intrigued as to how many people dig for treasure while on their commute.
-A subset of those people might eat their findings too.
+If you were to tune into every car’s dash cam and point it the other way, you’d be disgustingly intrigued as to how many people dig for treasure while on their commute.
+A subset of those likely slide their discoveries down into their mouths too.

 They likely wouldn’t consider that it may benefit them to fully own their habit of eating boogers when they’re caught red handed.

 By doing so, they’d disarm those who seek to use that finding to cause damage.
 They’d trump those who think they have an unanswered weapon to use against them.
 They’d come out on top in the context of those who seek to use an innocent, but embarrassing, finding against them.

 This article is about the benefits of owning up to the, perhaps embarrassing, secrets others discover about you.